)

 The channel matrix (shown below) allows you to choose the channels that are

-to be used in the filter.
+to be used in the filtering process.
 You select/deselect channels by touching them.
 In

 itself the channel matrix does not specify the events to filter, but is used